 Compensation expense for all stock options, stock appreciation rights, unrestricted stock and restricted stock units (collectively, "Share-Based Awards") is recognized ratably over the related vesting period, net of actual forfeitures.
-Certain Share-Based Awards in the form of stock appreciation rights and shares of unrestricted stock were granted during fiscal 2020, 2019 and 2018 to non-employee Directors of the Company, which were fully vested upon grant and, with respect to stock appreciation rights, expire eight years after the grant date.
-Accordingly, compensation expense related to these Share-Based Awards in fiscal 2020, 2019 and 2018 was recognized on the date of grant.
+Certain Share-Based Awards in the form of stock appreciation rights and shares of unrestricted stock were granted during fiscal 2021, 2020 and 2019 to non-employee Directors of the Company, which were fully vested upon grant and, with respect to stock appreciation rights, expire eight years after the grant date.
+Accordingly, compensation expense related to these Share-Based Awards in fiscal 2021, 2020 and 2019 was recognized on the date of grant.

-For performance-based restricted stock unit awards with revenue and adjusted operating margin targets, we evaluate the probability of meeting the performance criteria at each balance sheet date and if probable, related compensation cost is amortized over the performance period on a straight-line basis because such awards vest only at the end of the measurement period.
+For performance-based restricted stock unit awards with revenue and earnings per share performance criteria, we evaluate the probability of meeting the performance criteria at each balance sheet date and, if probable, related compensation cost is amortized over the performance period on a straight-line basis because such awards vest only at the end of the measurement period.
 Changes to the probability assessment and the estimate of shares expected to vest will result in adjustments to the related share-based compensation expense that will be recorded in the period of the change.
 If the performance targets are not achieved, no compensation cost is recognized and any previously recognized compensation cost is reversed.